hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Multi Data Source Aware

 Queries are recorded including the data source were they were executed in.
-The data source information can be useful if later on an execution plan is of interest for the application.
+The data source information can be useful if later on an execution plan is of interest to the application.

 Two identical queries ran into different datasources (same or different engine type) are always considered separate and occupy separate entries in the rankings.
 This can prove useful if one database endpoint is slow for some reason but not the other one(s).
 Torcs will clearly identify it from the others.